cmc-aau/nanopore_16Samp/config/README.md

  - `minalignlen`: Minimum alignment length for the mapping.
 Any alignments shorter than this threshold are filtered

  - `max_threads`: Max number of threads for any rule

+Have a look in the `.test` directory for example files.